Skip to main content

 Sandbox Environment

-The Dakota Platform sandbox provides a safe testing environment that mirrors production:
+The Dakota Platform sandbox provides a fully-featured testing environment that mirrors production behavior with mocked external services:

 • Base URL: https://api.platform.sandbox.dakota.xyz